Piton de la Fournaise: Geology

 The uppermost section of the volcano is occupied by the Enclos Fouqué, a caldera 8 km wide.
 High cliffs, known as remparts in French, form the caldera's rim.
 The caldera is breached to the southeast towards the sea.
 The eastern flank of the volcano is unstable and is in the initial stages of failure.
-It will eventually collapse into the Indian Ocean, but whether or not it will generate a "megatsunami" is controversial.
+It will eventually collapse into the Indian Ocean, possibly causing a megatsunami in the event of a cataclysmic debris flow.
 There is evidence of earlier failures on the submerged flanks and surrounding abyssal plain.
 The lower slopes are known as the Grand Brûlé ("Great Burn").
 Most volcanic eruptions are confined to the caldera.

 Inside the caldera is a 400 m high lava shield named Dolomieu.
 At the top of this lava shield are Bory Crater (Cratère Bory) and Dolomieu Crater (Cratère Dolomieu), which is by far the wider of the two and named for French geologist Déodat Gratet de Dolomieu.

 Many craters and spatter cones can be found inside the caldera and on the higher flanks of the volcano.
 Lavas with high concentrations of iridium are routinely ejected through these vents.
 By the trailhead of the summit path there lies a small noteworthy crater called Formica Leo, named for its resemblance to the sand pit trap of an antlion.

 Located outside of the main caldera is Commerson Crater, an inactive caldera notable for receiving intense rainfall, particularly during tropical storms.
 During Cyclone Hyacinthe in January 1980, it received 6433 mm of rainfall in 15 days, the most precipitation produced by a tropical cyclone in a single location.

 Some beaches in the proximity of the volcano are greenish in color, due to olivine sand derived from picrite basalt lavas.
 The Grand Brûlé is formed from solidified lava flows accumulated over hundreds of thousands of years; the most recent ones are often the darkest and most vegetation-free, while older ones can be covered by dense natural vegetation.

 This volcano is over 530,000 years old, and for most of its history, its flows have intermingled with those from Piton des Neiges, a larger, older and heavily eroded inactive volcano which forms the northwest two-thirds of Réunion Island.
 There were three episodes of caldera collapses 250,000, 65,000 and 5,000 years ago.
 The volcano was formed by the Réunion hotspot, which is believed to have been active for the past 66 million years.
 There is evidence for explosive eruptions in the past.
 One explosive eruption about 4,700 years ago may have had a VEI (Volcanic Explosivity Index) of 5, which is the same as the 18 May 1980 eruption of Mount St. Helens.